VicenteQuesadaDeb/Portfolio/README.md

 ![](src/img/README/Project-structure2.png)

-Every index.js must have the following content:
+Every index.js on the subfolders must have the following content:

 ````
 import * from './NameOfSubfolder'